laurentmas/XLoader/README.md

 # XLoader 2.00
 XLoader 2.00 is a Microsoft Windows Tool to flash HEX file onto Arduino/AVR Microcontrollers.
+XLoader is written in C# using Visual Studio 2022 Community Edition

 The tool is working on Microsoft Windows Operating System with .Net Framework 4.8.
 It has been re-writen by inspired original version made by Geir Lunde http://xloader.russemotto.com

 ## What's new from v 1.00